mieubrisse/personal-writing/an-efficient-writing-system/post.md

 - CI checks run even on branches that don't yet have a PR open for them.
 It's not a big deal, but it pollutes my email if the CI fails so I want to modify the CI config to only run CI checks on branches being merged into `main`.
 - I have to manually edit the publishing checklist Markdown file in Vim.
 I want a little terminal app that lets me scroll up and down lines and tick them off with a keystroke.
 I've taken a stab at this previously with [montu](https://github.com/mieubrisse/montu), but it needs a rewrite.
 - I'd like to train an AI on my writing to lay down the first rough brush strokes for me to refine.

+Also on my TODO list is to detail for you readers how I drive my Mac (including browsing) without a mouse.

 Conclusion
 ----------